ARM-software/EndpointAI/graph_interpreter/Interpreter.md

      write code and allow graph changes and tuning without recompilation.
 16.  **Graph-Interpreter design objectives**: Low RAM footprint.
 Graph descriptor can be placed in Flash with a small portion in RAM.
-     Use-cases go from small Cortex-M0 with 1kBytes RAM to SMP/AMP/coprocessor and mix of 32/64bits thanks to the concept of shared RAM and indexes to memory banks provided by the local processor abstraction layer.
-Each arc descriptors can address buffer sizes of up to 64GBytes.
+     Use-cases go from small Cortex-M0 with 1kBytes RAM (about 200Bytes of stack and 100Bytes of static RAM) to SMP/AMP/coprocessor and mix of 32/64bits thanks to the concept of shared RAM and indexes to memory banks provided by the local processor abstraction layer.
+Each arc descriptors can address buffer sizes of up to 64GBytes in each of the 64 memory banks.
-17.  **Computing libraries** are provided under compilation options, to avoid replicating CMSIS-DSP in nodes with binary code deliveries, and to allow arm-v7M codes able to benefit from arm-v8.1M vector processing extensions without the need for code recompilation.

 ![](ProcessingFlow0.JPG)

+The development flow is :

+1) The platform provider is producing a manifest of the processor and IO interface, jointly with the AL abstraction layer and an optional list of callbacks giving specific services of the platform.
+2) The node software developer is producing the code and the corresponding manifest
+3) Finally, the system integrator creates a binary file representing the graph of the DSP/ML components of its application.
+The system integrator adds other callbacks which will be used by the scripting capability of the graph.

 --------------------------------------